 1. Consult the expert behind the counter.
 Many people walk in and get unnerved or overwhelmed.
 I suggest to them, let’s have a conversation, and we’ll help you figure it out.
 We know the merchandise better than anybody.
 The vast majority leave happy and confident of their choices.
 We help customers give meaningful gifts.

 2. Reflect on the person’s tastes and habits.
 If you know someone likes a floral, Kimono Rose is a no-brainer.
 More earthy?
-Clary Sage Tea is an option.
+Frasier Fir is an option.
 Someone outdoorsy, they’ll like Eucalyptus.
 Someone more indoorsy might like Mandarin Coriander.
 We also try to find out as much about their bathing practices as possible.
 For instance, do they prefer a bath or shower?
-If a nice hot bath is their retreat, I’d suggest giving a foaming bath.
+If a nice hot bath is their retreat, I’d suggest giving a bubble bath.
 If they’re a shower-and-out-the-door person, a bar soap is a better option.

 3. Think about the intended use.
 Do you have an idea of how you want this gift to be used?
 Do you want to use it together, like a candle?
 Or as a solo retreat, like a bubble bath?
 If you can isolate the purpose of your gift, how it will be used—to relax, invigorate, moisturize—you can figure out which items will be most appropriate.